mjo22/cryojax/README.md

 The following is a basic workflow to generate an image with a gaussian white noise model.

+First, instantiate the image formation method ("scattering") and its respective representation of an electron density ("specimen").

 ```python
 import jax.numpy as jnp
 from cryojax.utils import irfft